-Writing checklists, to support self/peer assessment, are present in the classroom for all subject areas and actively referred to.
+Writing checklists, to support self/peer assessment, are present in the children's' exercise book for all subject areas where writing is required.

 (See Feedback and Marking Policy for further details)

 Assessment in Maths

 The backbone of the Maths assessments are the pre and post-unit assessments, from White Rose Maths, that align with our Maths curriculum.
 Teachers use the pre-unit assessment result to match the level of content to the need of the children for the upcoming unit of Maths.
 Teachers can, and should, move children according to their existing knowledge to ensure that children are appropriately challenged.